Sauk-Suiattle Indian Tribe

 Pow Wow | Canoe Journey | Workshops

 * Sauk-Suiattle Indian Tribe's Pow Wow, celebration of generations we call "Community is Unity" takes place every year in late August, at our Sauk Prairie grounds.
-To take part as Food or Craft Vendor, please contact us at your earliest convenience.
+To take part as Food or Craft Vendor, Fill out the application and email it to powwow@sauk-suiattle.com

 * Our Workshops and Museum are open to all